 - Rheumatoid arthritis: A chronic inflammatory disease that affects the joints, especially the hands and feet.
 In Rheumatoid arthritis, the body’s immune system attacks its own tissues, causing painful swelling.
 Over long periods of time, the inflammation associated with rheumatoid arthritis can cause bone erosion and joint deformity.

 - Osteoarthritis: A degenerative joint disorder, in Osteoarthritis, the flexible tissue at the end of bones wears away.
 The process occurs and worsens over time.
 Joint pain in the hands, neck, lower back, knees or hips is the most common symptom in this case.

 - Psoriatic arthritis: This form of arthritis affects people who have pre-existing psoriasis.
 Symptoms include joint pain, stiffness and swelling, which may flare and subside.
 Many people with the condition are affected by morning stiffness.
 Even mild skin psoriasis can have a significant degree of arthritis.

 - Gouty arthritis: A form of arthritis characterized by severe pain, redness and tenderness in joints.
 Pain and inflammation occur when too much uric acid crystallizes and deposits in the joints.
 Symptoms of gout include severe pain, redness and swelling in joints, often the big toe.
 Attacks can come suddenly, often at night.

-Fortis Hospitals, Bangalore which is a JCI and NABH certified hospital has been the pioneers in joint replacement surgeries that include simultaneous bilateral knee replacement.
+Fortis International Care Hospitals, Bangalore which is a JCI and NABH certified hospital has been the pioneers in joint replacement surgeries that include simultaneous bilateral knee replacement.
 With over 12,000 successful knee replacement surgeries, our arthroscopy doctors are dedicated to ensure our patients are at the heart of our efforts at all times.